freenas/freenas-docs/userguide/storage.rst

 The current configuration of each device is displayed.
-Click a disk's entry and then its "Edit" button to change its configuration.
-The configurable options are described in
-:numref:`Table %s <zfs_disk_opts_tab>`.
+Click a disk's entry and then its :guilabel:`Edit` button to change its configuration.
+The configurable options are described in :numref:`Table %s <zfs_disk_opts_tab>`.

 .. _zfs_disk_opts_tab:

-.. table:: **Disk Options**
+.. table:: Disk Options

    +--------------------------------------------------------+----------------+--------------------------------------------------------------------------------------------------------------------------+
    | **Setting**                                            | **Value**      | **Description**                                                                                                          |